PSU-Research-Computing/psurc-docs/source/getting_started/pick_a_server.rst

 ``hydra.rc.pdx.edu``

-:ref:`hydra` is the primary compute cluster at ARC.
+The :ref:`hydra_cluster` is the primary compute cluster at ARC.
 It is available for massivly distributed compute jobs, or just running CPU/IO intensive tasks on single nodes if they are distruptive to other tasks on the general compute servers.
 Programs are required to use the :ref:`slurm` scheduler which requires a bit of extra training to get started on.

 Hydra is good for jobs that: